zhouzhouwei/SBDCL/README.md

 Step 2: install the ksvdbox following the readme.txt

-Step 3: go to SBDCL file, run the main function
+Step 3: go to demo file, run the main function

 if you have any questions, please contact zhouwei@hust.edu.cn